 Faith and Begorrah!
-St. Paddy’s Day is coming to an end, but not before I share some pictures of our Little People!
+St. Paddy’s Day is coming to an end, but not before I share some pictures of our wee folk!
 Elliott and Oliver were our Leprechauns, wearing hats and bow ties from the Dollar Tree.
 You might recognize their breeches from our Valentine’s Day Photo Shoot.
 Their vests are made from dyed dress shirts.

-Elliott was our manly and very cooperative Leprechaun.
+Elliott was a dapper and very cooperative Leprechaun.

 Oliver was…Well, let’s just say he took getting this character “right” very seriously.
 By not cooperating at all.
 Like any self-respecting Leprechaun would.
 Can’t fault him for that!